stefanspringer1/SwiftWorkflow/README.md

     id: "my error",
     type: .Error,
     fact: [
-        .en: "this is an error with this \"$1\" additional data", ]
+        .en: "this is an error with additional data \"$1\"", ]
 )
 ```